Digital Transformation in B2B Ushers in a New Age of B2B Commerce

-Deep, prebuilt integrations and out-of-the-box implementation options enable B2B commerce players go live quickly and make changes on the fly
+- Deep, prebuilt integrations and out-of-the-box implementation options enable B2B commerce players to go live quickly and make changes on the fly

 The ability to innovate quickly and address changing market conditions is certainly a game-changer for B2B businesses still using outdated tech and legacy systems.
 As one Digital Channel Manager for a Consumer Goods company put it, “Coming out with new experiences for B2B Commerce is definitely much faster than we could do before.
 Now we’re able to quickly implement new features that bring value to customers”.

 Digital transformation in B2B commerce is here – the time to act is now